-This Johor strategy is obviously a faulty one unlessv one really believes that miracle will happen here that will propel Pakatan to power in the coming General Election.
-Otherwise, this is just a diversionery tactic, when Pakatan is actually targeting easier targets elsewhere.
+With the above strong and consistent Malay support for BN, the Pakatan Harapan Johor strategy is obviously a faulty one unless one really believes that miracle will happen here that will propel Pakatan to power in the coming General Election.
+Otherwise, this is just a diversionery tactic, when Pakatan may actually be aiming at easier targets elsewhere.

 Perhaps, Muhyiddin could bring the miracle to Johore and redirect Malay voters’ sentiment towards PPBM and Pakatan Harapan.
 My humble opinion is that this is far too much to expect from Muhyiddin when Anwar, a far more charismatic ex DPM, failed to do so in Penang 20 years ago.
 Or, is it that Mahathir is the much anticipated Saviour, otherwise the whole strategy is just a reflection of misquided belief of Sallehuddin Ayub, PAN state chief, that fielding of Pakatan heavyweights is a sure way of capturing Johore, referring to the success of DAP in the 13th General Election.